Wemubis/Guardia-Ansible_P10/README.md

 - **For Windows:**
   Use Windows Registry to verify the presence of SNMP configurations.

 After verification, SNMP can be installed or configured accordingly.
-Detailed instructions and playbook examples for managing SNMP can be found in the [SNMP playbook documentation](playbooks/snmp.yml).
+Detailed instructions and playbook examples for managing SNMP can be found in the [SNMP playbook](playbooks/snmp.yml).

 <br>